forthy42/net2o/wiki/try-it.md

     chat test

+If you want to talk to someone else, you need to make sure they accept your connection, so you first need to send an invitation

+    invite @<id1>

-And connect from the other ids with
+And after acceptance of that id connect from the other ids with

     chat test@<id1>